amirj11/advanced-system-design/README.md

 ### 7. API
-The API exposes a RESTful API to query the database
+The API exposes a RESTful API to query the database.

 It is a Flask server with Flask-Restful, using 'pymongo' to query the DB.

 Supported endpoints: